Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 mkdir dist
 ```

-Then run the following to complete the setup
+Then run the following to complete the setup:

 ```sh
 npx tsc --init